Calcium and Vitamin D Supplements

 But such a product does exist.
 And we call it AlgaeCal Plus.

-Derived from red ocean algae, our plant-based calcium has been proven effective in human clinical studies.
-It is proven to not only slow bone loss, but actually build new bone too.
+Derived from red ocean algae, our plant-based calcium is shown to be effective in human clinical studies.
+It is shown to not only slow bone loss, but actually build new bone too.
 A claim no other calcium supplement on earth can make.

 In a study published in the International Journal of Medical Sciences, the effects of three different AlgaeCal formulations on three groups of postmenopausal women were considered.
 After one year, each group increased bone density.
 The smallest average increase among the three groups was 1.3% — a significant figure considering most calcium supplements at best only slow bone loss.